digitaltembo/readings/_posts/2014-01-01-The-Revenge-of-the-Baby-Sat-(Calvin-and-Hobbes,-#5).md

 ---
-title: "The Revenge of the Baby-Sat (Calvin and Hobbes, #5)"
+title: "The Revenge of the Baby-Sat"
+subtitle: "(Calvin and Hobbes, #5)"
 author: Bill Watterson
 authorSort: Watterson, Bill
 pageCount: 128